byrddev/CGoL/README.md

 CGoL
 ====

-A simple Conway's Game of Life implemented in Julia
+A simple Conway's Game of Life written in Julia and implemented in IJulia